LesterLien/PixelHive/README.md

 # PixelHive

-PixelHive is a personal project — a web application built for PC gamers to explore, track, and find deals on their favorite games.
+PixelHive is a personal project.
+It is a web application built for PC gamers to explore, track, and find deals on their favorite games.
 It uses real-time data from APIs to show trending titles, store discounts, and pricing information.

 ---